P. J. Brown (soccer)

-Philip J. Brown is a retired American soccer defender who played professionally in the MLS and the USL A-League.
+Philip J. Brown is an American retired soccer defender who played professionally in the MLS and the USL A-League.

 Brown attended the Azusa Pacific, playing on the men's soccer team from 1994 to 1997.
 He was a 1996 and 1997 First team All-American NAIA All American. and GSAC CO-Player of the year in 1996.
 On February 1, 1998, the Colorado Rapids selected Brown in the third round (thirty-fifth overall) of the 1998 MLS College Draft.
 In 1999, he signed with the San Diego Flash of the USL A-League.
 He remained with the Flash through the 2001 season.
 After his retirement, he coached youth soccer.